 The user can pay anywhere from $22 to $45 at the beginning of their subscription period.

 Suppose the user is not satisfied with the premium plan’s features and fails to cancel their subscription.
 The subscription is automatically renewed at the end of the twelve months, and the user is billed again.

 Lifesum user reviews range as widely as the users and cover a diverse list of aspects, including features, interface, and tools.
 While many Lifesum users are satisfied with what the app has to offer, others, not so much.

 Users mentioned not being able to find options catering to various diets such as paleo or vegan diets.

-However, some users agreed that they liked the interface, functionality of the app, and the potential to have an app help with weight loss.
+However, some users agreed they liked the app’s interface, functionality, and the potential to have an app help with weight loss.